boecker-lab/2-step/README.md

        --input_compounds test/test_input.tsv --input_metadata test/test_metadata.yaml \
        --out test/test_output.tsv
 ```
 This should take about 10 seconds on a normal laptop without GPU.
+For GPU-support add the flag `--gpu`.

 With docker:
 ```bash